Profile of 2012 Recognized Schools Catholic High School Honor Roll

 now referred to as

 The complex algorithm used to evaluate the schools accounts for differences in school characteristics and student demographics that could impact scores.
-Because this information was collected, we are able to track whether the 2012 Recognized Schools are representative of all applicant schools, or if particular traits correlate with selection for the School of Excellence Awards.

 We asked each school to report pre-discounted tuition rates.
 Figure 1 shows that highest-tuition schools were significantly overrepresented in the 2012 Recognized Schools, but overall there is much balance.
 The schools with lower tuition rates were very competitive for the Honor Roll.

 We asked the schools if they have an open enrollment policy, highly selective admissions, or something in between.
 Figure 2 shows that there is virtually no difference for those schools which have open enrollment and only small differences for those with selective admissions policies.

 Figure 3 shows that there is no substantial advantage for single-sex or co-educational high schools.